openvcloud/docs/docs/selfhealing/healthchecks/ovsstatus.md

 #### roles: ['storagenode']
 #### descr:
 ```
-Checks every predefined period (default 60 seconds) if all OVS processes are still running.
+Checks every predefined period (default 60 seconds) if all OVS processes are still run.
 Result will be shown in the "OVS Services" section of the Grid Portal / Status Overview / Node Status page.
-Shows WARNING if process is not running anymore.
+Shows WARNING if process not running anymore.

 ```
 #### author: khamisr@codescalers.com